 Cannabis and opioids can work together to reduce pain and lower opioid prescriptions.

 According to the National Institute on Drug Abuse, opioid overdose deaths rose from 15,000 to almost 50,000.
 Even more terrifying is the jump in deaths associated with Fentanyl.
 For the same time frame, Fentanyl overdose deaths went from a few thousand per year to roughly 30,000!

-On average 115 people die in the U.S every day from an opioid overdose.
-Approximately 80 percent of people with a heroin addiction started out with a prescription for an opiate for pain relief.
-Over the course of the prescription, the essential characteristics of the drug led to abuse and dependency.
-It’s estimated that anywhere from 21 to 29 percent of people who receive a prescription for opioids, will abuse them.
+On average, 115 people die in the U.S every day from an opioid overdose.
+Sadly, approximately 80 percent of people with a heroin addiction start out with a prescription for an opiate for pain relief.
+Over the course of the prescription, the essential characteristics of the drug lead to abuse and dependency.

 Everyone has an endocannabinoid system.
 It is a network of receptors and chemical messengers, such as anandamide, that are located in almost every part of your body.
 This network is responsible for regulating pain, digestion, memory, the immune system, inflammation, and mood.
 There are two primary receptors, CB1 and CB2.
 The endocannabinoid system works to fight off infection, to trigger pain relief, to produce an anti-inflammatory response, as well as maintain homeostasis.